izimar/Izimar.github.io/index.md

 ---

 ### **Description**:
-Azure Sentinel is Microsoft's cloud native security information and event management solution (SIEM) that can be used to detect and respond to potential security breaches.
+Azure Sentinel is Microsoft's cloud native Security Information and Event Management (SIEM) solution that can be used to detect and respond to potential security breaches. <br>
-<p> <br> </p>
 [Azure Sentinel Projects](Azure-Sentinel.md)

 ### **Description**: